ajkachnic/bliss/README.md

 ## Goals of this project

-- [ ] Have error good and clear parser errors that point you in the right direction
+- [x] Have error good and clear parser errors that point you in the right direction (kinda there)
 - [ ] Have a powerful standard library, that makes it practical
 - [ ] Have decent performance and garbage collection